jamesliao2016/makerting_data_analysis/README.md

-# Makerting Data Analysis: Give a marketing analysis to the sales department based on the sales data.
+# Makerting Data Analysis: Give A Marketing Analysis to the Sales Department based on the Sales Data.

-## Objective
+## 1. Objective

 Analyzing the marketing data(bank-additional-full.csv), give some advice to the management on following issues:

 - What elements impact the consumers' purchase decision?

-## Grading Standards
+## 2. Grading Standards

 The basic requirement is to give a complete data exploration on the sales data.
 A good work may include a valid data pipeline to predict users' future behavior based on their attributes.
 An excellent work should give a solution to increase the sales and prove your solution based on data.

-## Data Description
+## 3. Data Description

 The binary classification goal is to predict if the client will subscribe a bank term deposit (variable y).

    Input variables:
-   ### bank client data:
+   ### 3.1 Bank client data:
    1 - age (numeric)

    2 - job : type of job (categorical: "admin.","blue-collar","entrepreneur","housemaid","management","retired","self-employed","services","student","technician","unemployed","unknown")